-If the media arrives at your roadblock location, company personnel may give the following statement:
+location, company personnel may give the following statement:

-"We can confirm an incident occurred at Encana's (insert facility / site).
-Our team in the field is actively responding and we are gathering more information about the nature and severity of the incident.
-If you would like to leave your business card or phone number, an Encana representative will provide you with more information as it becomes available."
+occurred at Ovintiv's (insert facility / site).
+Our team in ing and we are gathering more information about the e incident.
+If you would like to leave your contact senetative will provide you with more information as it becomes available."

-Contact the Public Safety Group Supervisor if a media representative arrives at your roadblock.
+upervisor if a media representative arrives at your roadblock.

-NEVER offer your opinion of what is happening at the location to a media person or stranger.
-This can be interpreted as the company's position.
-DO NOT give statements, other than the above message. regarding the emergency situation to the MEDIA.
+happening at the location to a media person or stranger.
+This can sition.
+DO NOT give statements, other than the above message, the MEDIA.
 Refer them to the Information Officer.